BradleyCulley/bradleyculley.github.io/_posts/2025-broken-08-02-Bruce-Lee.md

 https://www.eurekalert.org/news-releases/1027492?utm_source=chatgpt.com

 Add the proust, In Search of Lost Time, piece, about self-expression being the loophole the purpose of life

+Add thing about asking people if there any doing any kind of creative stuff expression to the Bruce Lee essay

 I think Bruce Lee very much succeeded in genuineness expressing himself.
 He had a positive genuineness that I think people could sense.
 In the above interview, for example, you can king of perceive the interviewer sensing his genuineness, and appreciating it.